cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 **How to change “New Portfolio / Gallery” name?**
 In order to change Portfolio / Gallery name just double click on it’s name (on top tabs)

-**How to see the title of the image in lightbox?**
+**How to see the title of the image or video in lightbox?**
-In order to add name to your image and see it in lightbox.
+In order to add name to your image or video and see it in lightbox.
 Add attribute title=”X” in <a> tag of image code, where X is the name, Set “show the title” from Lightbox Options